6. How To Create Your Birth Preference Sheet

 Please wait until you have completed your childbirth education classes before drafting your birth preference sheet (also called a birth plan).

-Your birth plan must be read by your care providers in order for it to be effective so keep it short but sweet.
-Use the tips below to customize your list of preferences and use the sample plans as a guide to write your own.
+Your birth plan must be read by your care providers in order for it to be effective so keep it short and sweet.
+Use the tips below to customize your list of preferences then follow the sample plans when writing your own birth plan.

 - Keep it brief